abelsiqueira/faster-python-using-julia-blogposts/README.md

   ```
   docker run --rm --volume "$PWD/dataset:/app/dataset" --volume "$PWD/out:/app/out" jl-from-py:0.3.0 --max-num-files 0
   ```
-- You will find the output in the `out/` folder.
+- You will find the outputs in the `out/` folder.

 The docker runs the script `src/main.py` that runs `run_experiments.py` and `run_analysis.py`.